 Get started: Complete the Application for Disability Support Services.
 Request relevant documentation (testing, assessment, and/or a recent letter) from your medical or mental health practitioner that confirms your disability, states how your disability impacts your education, and specifies what accommodations are being requested.
-Practitioners are encouraged to send the documentation to DSS directly by email to firstname.lastname@example.org Call 256.824.4228 or email email@example.com to schedule an intake appointment.
-Intakes are available using Zoom or by phone call.
-Email your Letter of Accommodation Request Form to firstname.lastname@example.org Next steps: Once all the above steps are complete, a Letter of Accommodation (LOA) for that specific semester will be emailed to you at your UAH email address within two business days.
-You print copies of your Letter of Accommodation and provide them to your professors in person for hybrid classes.
+Practitioners are encouraged to send the documentation to DSS directly by email to firstname.lastname@example.org or fax at 256.824.5655.
+Call 256.824.1997 or email email@example.com to schedule an intake appointment.
+Intakes are available by Zoom conference, phone call, and in person.
+Email your Letter of Accommodation Request Form to firstname.lastname@example.org.
+Next steps: Once all the above steps are complete, a Letter of Accommodation (LOA) for that specific semester will be emailed to you at your UAH email address within two business days.
+You print copies of your Letter of Accommodation and provide them to your professors in person for traditional classes.
 When you meet with your professors to discuss accommodations (we recommend doing this the first week of class or during professors' office hours), ask them to sign the Letter of Accommodation Receipt form.
 After you have collected all of your professors' signatures, turn the LOA receipt form back into Disability Support Services by email.
-For an online class: Provide a PDF copy of your LOA and LOA receipt form to your professor via email or Canvas and then email the signed LOA receipt to DSS.
+For an online class: Provide a PDF copy of your LOA and LOA receipt form to your professor via email and then email the signed LOA receipt to DSS.
+For a hybrid class: You may choose to provide a paper copy of your LOA and LOA receipt form to your professor in person or a PDF copy via email and then email the signed LOA receipt to DSS.
 Important: It is necessary to complete and submit a new Letter of Accommodation Request Form to DSS for each semester that you wish to activate your accommodations.
-Accommodations do not begin until you have shared your LOA for the current semester with your professor and s/he has signed the LOA receipt form.
+Accommodations cannot begin until you have shared your LOA for the current semester with your professor.
 Sometimes your assigned instructor is not listed, or the assigned instructor changes between the time you request accommodations and the time classes begin.
 This is okay and there is no need to complete a new LOA request form for that semester.
+Temporary Impairments: A temporary injury does not typically qualify as a disability under the 1990 American with Disabilities Act (ADA), however DSS makes every effort to accommodate temporary injuries when possible.
+Examples include breaking a hand, an arm, or a leg, or having emergency surgery or hospitalization.
+Students with a temporary injury that need assistance are encouraged to complete the process to request accommodations as soon as possible.
+Accommodations for a temporary injury last for the current semester, or less time as appropriate.
 Emotional Support Animals: Students in treatment for a psychological disability recognized in the DSM-5 or ICD-10 may apply to have an Emotional Support Animal in their on-campus residence if their provider recommends it as a part of their treatment.
 The first step is to have your medical or mental health provider type a letter to DSS on their letterhead sharing your diagnosis recognized in the DSM-5 or ICD-10 along with their specific recommendation that you have an ESA as a part of your treatment to reduce your impairment(s).
 The letter must include your provider's signature and credentials and can be emailed directly to DSS.
 Once the letter has been sent to DSS, schedule an intake appointment with DSS for the next steps in the process.
 Please note that letters and certificates purchased online will not be accepted.
-Email your completed DSS application and read the Emotional Support Animal Guidelines to email@example.com before your scheduled intake appointment.
+Read the Emotional Support Animal Guidelines and email your completed application to email@example.com before your scheduled intake appointment.